 About:

-Lungwort is a genus of short woodland perennials that are often grown for their striking foliage along with the purple to blue flowers.
+Lungwort is a genus of short woodland perennials that are often grown for their striking foliage and purple to blue flowers.
 Speckled or striped foliage is common, which helps give the plant its unusual name.
 Plants rarely grow above 10 inches tall, making them ideal for beds and borders.

 Growing Zones: | 4 to 8 |